Bankruptcy of FTX: Binance divestment and proposed acquisition

 On 7 November 2022, Zhao announced that Binance had intended to sell its holdings in FTT.
 The sale of Binance's holdings in FTT, compounded with the low trading volume of FTT and the enmity between Zhao and Bankman-Fried, resulted in the price of the token plummeting.
 Binance had received FTT from FTX in 2021 during a transaction in which FTX bought back Binance's equity stake in FTX.
 Zhao cited "recent revelations that came to light" as the motivation for selling FTT.
 Bloomberg and TechCrunch reported that any sale by Binance would likely have an outsized impact on FTT's price, given the token's low trading volume.
 The announcement by Zhao of the pending sale and disputes between Zhao and Bankman-Fried on Twitter led to a decline in the price of FTT and other cryptocurrencies, resulting in $6 billion of customer withdrawals from FTX.
-FTX became unable to meet the demand for further withdrawals, and on 8 November, Bankman-Fried and Zhao jointly announced Binance had entered into a non-binding agreement to purchase FTX to ensure that customers could recover their assets in a timely manner.
+FTX became unable to meet the demand for further withdrawals, and on 8 November, Bankman-Fried and Zhao jointly announced Binance had entered into a nonbinding agreement to purchase FTX to ensure that customers could recover their assets in a timely manner.
 The deal did not include the sale of FTX.US.
 Zhao announced on Twitter that the company would complete due diligence soon, adding that all crypto exchanges should avoid using tokens as collateral.
 He also wrote that he expected FTT to be "highly volatile in the coming days as things develop".
 On the day of that announcement, FTT lost 80 percent of its value.